 - Labour and Gender Politics

-Mobilizing Without the Masses: Control and Contention in China.
-Forthcoming.
-Cambridge Contentious Politics Series and Columbia Weatherhead East Asian Series.
+Fu, Diana.
+2017 Mobilizing Without the Masses: Control and Contention in China.
+Cambridge University Press, Contentious Politics Series.
+Also included in Columbia University Weatherhead Series on East Asia.

 Research covered by The Economist Magazine.
 “Chinese Officials Use Hotlines to Take Public’s Pulse: So why are there so many protests?”
 Feb 4th 2017.